-How Persistence and Medical Partnership Impacts Diagnosis
+How Persistence and Medical Partnership Impact Diagnosis

 Sometimes, it gets to the point where I will second guess myself, even medically gaslight myself.
 But even in these moments of self-doubt, the one thing I do not allow myself to do is give up on getting answers about unexplained, recurring new symptoms.

-And in case you're wondering, this all stems from my own medical post-traumatic stress disorder.
+And in case you're wondering, this all stems from my own Medical Post-Traumatic Stress Disorder.
 I am unable to accept a new state of life until I have been able to try everything possible to diagnose and manage symptoms.
 Once I feel comfortable that everything has been explored, I can begin adjusting to a new condition.

 Fortunately, this tenacity has thus far allowed me to obtain a diagnosis and treatment plan to manage the identified condition.
 However, this wouldn't be the case without the essential partnership with medical providers who are also unwilling to give up on me if I am unwilling to give up on myself.